 1. Snack Prep Rather Than Meal Prep

-Have you ever felt hungry but can’t decide what to eat — possibly just because you’re low on energy?
-This lack of energy often leads Aimless Hunger because cooking feels out of reach, especially when nothing seems appealing.
+Have you ever felt hungry but can’t decide what to eat—possibly just because you’re low on energy?
+This lack of energy often leads to Aimless Hunger because eating feels like a chore, especially when nothing seems appealing.
 In such moments, turn to no-cook meals to satisfy your hunger without the need for traditional meal prep.

 Those who struggle with Aimless Hunger can lean into the pattern by “snack prepping” instead of meal prepping.
 This can help encourage you to eat a more robust and nutritious meal after you’ve had a snack.